philippmossier/dotfiles/README.md

 ```
 - Install fonts for the shell themes (powerline-fonts or nerdfonts https://www.nerdfonts.com/)
   Just doubleclick the fonts you wish and install it.
-  There are 2 sections where fonts need to be selected:
+  There are 2 sections where fonts need to be selected depend on your OS
-  WSL2-Ubuntu_20.04: Windows-terminal settings.json + vscode settings.json
+  1.WSL2-Ubuntu_20.04: Windows-terminal settings.json + vscode settings.json
-  Ubuntu_20.04/PopOS20.04: open terminal and go to preferences + vscode settings.json
+  2.Ubuntu_20.04/PopOS20.04: open terminal and go to preferences + vscode settings.json
 - restart your shell DONE !! (i used zsh as shell, but it should work with bash too)